-Definition of Abuse:
+Definition of Abuse and Reporting Requirements:

-A. Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation OR an act or failure to act which presents an imminent risk of serious harm.
+- A. Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation OR an act or failure to act which presents an imminent risk of serious harm. - B. An at-risk elder or at-risk adult with intellectual and developmental disability per Colorado Revised Statutes §18-6.5-102, or child who are suspected to be victims of abuse, neglect, or exploitation, as defined in Colorado Revised Statutes §19-3-304, should be reported in a manner consistent with agency guidelines/procedures in a timely manner.
+Any "suspected" or known incident of abuse, neglect, or exploitation must be reported.